DiyaVj/Cinemilar/README.md

 ## About The Project

 Recommender system help e-commerce sites to increase their sales.These days, recommendation Systems are used everywhere, whether it's an e-commerce site, Spotify, or Netflix and many others.
 The goal of a recommendation engine is to assist users in finding relevant items and to provide them with a personalized experience.
 Netflix makes recommendations using a hybrid system (collaborative filtering algorithm + content-based filtering algorithm).

-Cinemilar is a web-based movie recommendation application.
-This application uses a content-based filtering algorithm.
+Cinemilar is a web-based movie recommendation application.This application uses a content-based filtering algorithm.
 It recommends movies based on the similarity of their meta data.

-#### Why Cinemilar?
+### Why Cinemilar?

 Cinemilar assists users in finding and personalising movies that they enjoy.
 Its goal is to predict users' interests and recommend movies that are likely to be of interest to them.
 The best thing about using content-based recommendation is that no data from other users is required to begin making recommendations.